jashonw/mchat/README.md

-Chat Component with XMPP server
+Chatroom Component with XMPP server
 ============

 Will build a montagejs chatroom compoennt with a XMPP server.